Richard-McGhee/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+Both loop through arrays. forEach  does not return a new array, but map does.

+Foreach can be bad for large arrays because it must go through every item in the array.
+It also doesn't require a return statement.

+Map can be thought of as converting an array.

 2. Explain the difference between a callback and a higher order function.

+A callback function is a function that is passed into a higher order function.

 3. What is closure?

+A feature where functions can access data outside their function because of lexical scoping.
+It also helps to protect objects inside of functions.

 4. Describe the four rules of the 'this' keyword.

+Window binding - when no context is given and while not in strict mode, this binds to global window

+implicit binding - when invoked this binds to the function to the left of its dot

+explicit binding - tell this specifically what to be with call, apply, and bind

+new binding - when using a constructor function this refers to the objects created by the function

 5. Why do we need super() in an extended class?

+it superimposes the values of its parent class onto it

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.